 - a.
 Seek to establish what has happened and who has been involved. - b.
 Clarify the nature of the complaint and what remains unresolved. - c.
-Speak to the complainant or contact them if further information is required. - d.
+Speak to the complainant or contact them if further information is required.

+- d.
 Clarify what the complainant feels would put things right. - e.
-Interview those involved (at formal stage those being interviewed may be accompanied).

-f.
-Conduct any interviews with an open mind but be prepared to persist in the questioning. g.
-Keep notes of the interview and include a clear chronology of events.

-- 3.6 At every stage of the procedure, the ways in which a complaint can be resolved are forefront; and it is understood that it may be sufficient to acknowledge that the complaint is valid in whole or in part and, as a result, is appropriate to offer an apology, explanation, admission that it could have been handled differently, assurance that actions have been taken to prevent recurrence and details of these, and/or an undertaking to review Trust policies in the light of the complaint. - 3.7 Following an investigation of events sometimes no clear conclusion may be drawn.
-We accept that this may be frustrating for all parties concerned. - 3.8 If following investigation, the complaint is considered to be vexatious the complainant will be informed in writing and no further action will be considered.
+Interview those involved (at formal stage those being interviewed may be accompanied). - f.
+Conduct any interviews with an open mind but be prepared to persist in the questioning. - g.
+Keep notes of the interview and include a clear chronology of events. - 3.10 At every stage of the procedure, the ways in which a complaint can be resolved are forefront; and it is understood that it may be sufficient to acknowledge that the complaint is valid in whole or in part and, as a result, is appropriate to offer an apology, explanation, admission that it could have been handled differently, assurance that actions have been taken to prevent recurrence and details of these, and/or an undertaking to review Trust policies in the light of the complaint. - 3.11 Following an investigation of events sometimes no clear conclusion may be drawn.
+We accept that this may be frustrating for all parties concerned.